 RULE 1.4.
 AMENDMENT OF RULES.
-The Board may, following the applicable notice,Rules of the Post Oak Savannah Groundwater Conservation DistrictPage 16 hearing, process and procedures requirements set forth in these rules and those set forth in Chapter 36, Texas Water Code, amend these rules and adopt new rules from time to time.
+The Board may, following the applicable notice, hearing, process and procedures requirements set forth in these rules and those set forth in Chapter 36, Texas Water Code, amend these rules and adopt new rules from time to time.